SEO Copywriting: The Basics

 - Organize key ideas

 Images, graphics, charts to further illustrate or “sell” your body copy messaging are useful in drawing in readers and keeping their eyes on the page longer.
 All images on the page require an alt tag.
-At least one of them should contain your focus keyword/phrase (see SEO section below).
+At least one of them should contain your focus keyword/phrase.

-Incorporate a text link in your copy that takes users to a page outside of your website…on a 3rd party site.
+Incorporate a text link in your copy that takes users to a page outside of your website (3rd party site).
 Consider having that link open in a new browser window, as a rule.

 Cross promote additional information within your site by incorporating at least one text link in your copy that takes users to another page within your website.

-Let’s assume your visitor has read the entire page of copy.
-What should they do now?
+After visiting and engaging with your page content, what do you want the user to do next?
 Visit another page?
 Fill out a form?
-Call someone?
-Go to a physical location?
 Download something?
 Click to purchase?
-Whatever the next logical step in their journey is, explain what it is and its benefit to them in a succinct manner here using action-oriented copy.
+Explain the next logical step in their journey and its benefit to them in a succinct manner using action-oriented copy.

 This is the very short copy to appear in the link or button to take action.